mward19/3deo-internship-presentation/main.typ

 $

 ---
-- Use non-linear least squares optimization to handle orientation
+- Use non-linear least squares optimization to better handle orientation
--
+- [#h(1em) lie algebra graph results #h(1em)]
+- Determine if it is possible to

 // We have found success applying constant covariances.
 As long as most of the springs are right, the bad registrations will get "tight" and we can remove them.
 We can prune, we can downweight.
 Iterative least squares.
 Add a bit about this.
 IRLS, iteratively reweighted least squares.
 Trying to not let model skew.